PennyNichols/PennyNichols/README.md

 - 📫 How to reach me: pnichols789@gmail.com
 - ⚡ Fun fact: I'm a super science nerd - Chemistry, Physics, Biology, Neuroscience, and Neuropsychology, to be specific.

+## Many contributions from 2023, 2024, and early 2025 are linked to this [profile](https://github.com/Penny-Nichols).

 ![trophy](https://github-profile-trophy.vercel.app/?username=PennyNichols&theme=onelight)